Portage County Time Line

 In Washington D.C. representatives of the Ho-Chunk sign a treaty relinquishing all their land in Wisconsin; many members of the tribe do not accept the treaty and remain in Wisconsin, including the less-settled portions of Portage County.

-a log shack built by James Allen to store supplies for his operations upriver.
+shack built by James Allen to store supplies for his operations upriver.
+Located

-Located on a point of land at the foot of what becomes Main Street, Allen’s
+on a point of land at the foot of what becomes Main Street, Allen’s cabin was

 Joshua Hathaway begins to survey the strip of land along the Wisconsin opened to settlement by the “lumbermen’s treaty.”